** This article was updated in June 2020**

-Whether you’re carrying out a presentation to thousands of customers, having a one-to-one chat with a friend, writing an email to a client, or taking a phone call with your manager, knowing how to get your message across and listen effectively to others is crucial.
+Whether you’re carrying out a presentation to thousands of customers, having a one-to-one chat with a friend, writing an email to a client, or taking a phone call with your manager, knowing how to get your message across and listen effectively to others is a crucial skill.

 Why is being a good communicator important?

-- You can make sure your message gets across to colleagues, managers, suppliers and customers clearly, whilst avoiding any misunderstandings.
+- Make sure your message gets across to colleagues, managers, suppliers and customers clearly, whilst avoiding any misunderstandings.

 - Capture people’s attention and keep it, which is important if you’re hosting a meeting or running a presentation.

-- You can carefully pick the right communication method to suit the specific situation.
+- Pick the right communication method to suit the specific situation.

-- Stand out from the crowd which can help you move your way up the career ladder as being a good communicator is a valuable skill to employers.
+- Use your skills to stand out from the crowd which can help you move your way up the career ladder as being a good communicator is a valuable skill to employers.

 How can you improve your professional communication skills?